 Education is the main focus of the Housing Recycling Office (HRO).
 This is accomplished through various methods such as welcoming programs for both students and staff.
 The second aspect of education involves developing posters, door hangers and flyers.
-In the last ten years, over 25 signs have been developed to inform residents and staff on how to recycle.
+Over 25 signs have been developed to inform residents and staff on how to recycle.
 The HRO also utilizes established forms of communication such as Residence Hall welcome books, desk blotters and the Housing Division newsletter to draw attention to the campus wide recycling effort.
 The third aspect is training.
 The HRO focuses its attention on training staff on how to recycle.
-Ten years ago, the Housing Food Service created a videotape on recycling cardboard which is currently being shown to kitchen staff and building service employees.
+Ten years ago, the Housing Food Service created a videotape on recycling cardboard which is currently being shown to the kitchen staff and the Building Service employees.

-While the building services staff is responsible for material removal, the HRO recruits student volunteers to inspect the recycling bins and initiate educational activities designed to increase resident awareness about recycling and environmental issues in general.
+While the Building Services staff is responsible for material removal, the HRO recruits student volunteers to inspect the recycling bins and initiate educational activities designed to increase resident awareness about recycling and environmental issues in general.